fusion809/fusion809.github.io-old2/_posts/2016/01/LN/05-non-techies.md

 #### Useful Resources
 * [Download Page for the Latest Standard Release of openSUSE](https://software.opensuse.org)
-* [Documentation for openSUSE](http://doc.opensuse.org/) &mdash; I have heard good things about this documentation from other sources but I have never really found the documentation of good quality, partly because of how up-to-date much of it is (as it refers to older release of openSUSE).
+* [Documentation for openSUSE](http://doc.opensuse.org/) &mdash; I have heard good things about this documentation from other sources but I have never really found the documentation of good quality, partly because of how up-to-date much of it is (as it refers to older releases of openSUSE, instead of the latest, at times) and it is not really extensive like *The ArchWiki* is.
 * [English openSUSE Forums](https://forums.opensuse.org/forum.php)
 * [English openSUSE Wiki](https://en.opensuse.org/Main_Page)
 * [openSUSE Package Search Site](https://software.opensuse.org/search)